 On an ongoing basis, the Corporation reviews and assesses its capital structure.
 The Corporation determines the appropriate mortgage debt to be placed on properties at the time a particular property is acquired or when an existing mortgage financing matures.
 Consideration is given to various factors including, but not limited to, interest rates, financing costs, the term of the mortgage and the strength of cash flow arising from the underlying asset.
 Mortgage debt is usually only secured by the underlying asset.
 The Corporation monitors its capital using a debt to gross book value ratio.
 Debt includes mortgages, term debt and subordinated debt.
 Gross book value of assets is total assets plus accumulated amortization of income properties.
-The Corporation's debt to gross book value ratio at December 31, 2009 is 46.2% (December, 2008 - 26.9%).
+The Corporation's debt to gross book value ratio at March 31, 2010 is 40.4% (December, 2009 - 46.2%).

-Except for the debt covenants described in Note 9, the Corporation is not subject to any externally imposed capital requirements.
+Except for the debt covenants described in Note 7, the Corporation is not subject to any externally imposed capital requirements.

-15. Segmented Information
+14. Segmented Information

 The Corporation's owns income producing properties in Canada.
 The Corporation does not distinguish or group its operations on a geographic basis, and accordingly, has a single reportable segment for disclosure purposes.
-None of the Corporation's tenants individually account for revenues in excess of 10% of the Corporation's total revenues for the year ended December 31, 2009.
+None of the Corporation's tenants individually account for revenues in excess of 10% of the Corporation's total revenues for the three months ended March 31, 2010.

-16. Subsequent Events
+15. Subsequent Events

-On March 4, 2010 the Corporation announced that it had entered into an Acquisition Agreement of Purchase and Sale to acquire from an arm's length vendor a self storage facility located in Cambridge, ON.
+On May 10, 2010 the Corporation completed an Acquisition Agreement of Purchase and Sale to acquire from an arm's length vendor the assets and operations of B&B Mini Storage (B&B), a self storage facility located in Cambridge, ON.
 The aggregate purchase price is \$2,367,500 subject to customary adjustments.
-The Acquisition Agreement of Purchase and Sale is subject to a number of conditions including, but not limited to the completion of due diligence and environmental investigations that must be satisfactory to the Corporation in its sole discretion; financing; approval by the Board of Directors of the Corporation; and if applicable, the approval of the TSXV and the shareholders of the Corporation.
+The purchase price was paid by \$1,495,000 of bank mortgage financing and the remainder in cash.